UNO: Unifying One-stage Video Scene Graph Generation via Object-Centric Visual Representation Learning: Introduction

 To address this challenge, we propose \model, a unified, object-centric, single-stage VidSGG framework that effectively supports both box-level and pixel-level tasks.
 Fig.~\ref{fig:teaser} illustrates the overall concept of \model.
 Our central hypothesis is that despite their differences, DSGG and PVSG share a common semantic context in object-centric representation which making it well-suited for such modeling.
 At the heart of \model is an extended slot attention mechanism~\cite{locatello2020object} that decomposes visual feature maps into compact object and relation slots.
 These slots serve as modular building blocks and form a shared latent representation space across both tasks.
 To ensure temporal consistency, we introduce \emph{object temporal consistency learning}, which enforces the alignment of object slots across frames without the need for explicit tracking.
 Furthermore, we propose a \emph{dynamic triplet prediction module} that efficiently associates relation slots with subject–object pairs while reducing redundancy in the predicted triplets.

 We validate \model on two standard benchmarks: Action Genome~\cite{ji2020action} for DSGG task and PVSG~\cite{yang2023pvsg} for PVSG task.
 Experimental results show that \model consistently outperforms state-of-the-art (SOTA) methods in both accuracy and computational efficiency.
-To the best of our knowledge, \model is among the early attempts to develop a unified, one-stage framework that jointly addresses box-level and pixel-level VidSGG within an object-centric paradigm.
+While \model builds on prior concepts such as slot attention and temporal contrastive consistency, our key contribution lies in recontextualizing and integrating them into a unified, one-stage framework specifically designed for VidSGG.
+To the best of our knowledge, \model is among the first approaches to jointly address both box-level and pixel-level VidSGG within an object-centric paradigm.